Wildeye Survival Camps are for adults aged between 18 and 75 years old.

 Can I cook my own food over a fire?

-Our camp are self-catered.
-You may only experience cooking over a fire on our overnight camps or if specifically required.
+All camps are self-catered.
+You may cook over a fire on overnight camps.
 You are required to bring along a packed lunch, snacks for the duration of the day and an evening meal to cook over a fire for dinner.
-Breakfast is provided the next morning for an extra fee.
+Breakfast is provided the next morning.

 What if it's raining?